That Mexican OT, also known as Virgil René Gazca, is a rising rap artist making waves in the music world.

 His Popular track “Johnny Dang” played a big part in boosting his career and earnings.

-Unlike artists who depend only on record labels, That Mexican OT manages his brand carefully and invests in gear, home improvements, and future projects.
+Unlike artists who depend only on record labels, That Mexican OT manages his brand carefully and investments in gear, home improvements, and future projects.

 His fan base continues to grow thanks to his honest lyrics, Southern sound, and strong online presence.